facebook/react-native-website/docs/getting-started.md

 ![ANDROID_HOME Environment Variable](/docs/assets/GettingStartedAndroidEnvironmentVariableANDROID_HOME.png)

-Newer versions

-In older versions, the SDK is installed, by default, at the following location (replace [username] by your username):
+The SDK is installed, by default, at the following location:

 ```powershell
 %LOCALAPPDATA%\Android\Sdk